-- 4.1.4 For individual mooring ropes with breaking strength above 490 kN according to Table 3.1.3-1 the latter may be reduced with corresponding increase of the number of mooring ropes, provided that the total breaking strength of all mooring ropes aboard the ship is not less than the value selected from Table 3.1.3-1 with regard to paragraphs 4.1.3 and 4.1.6.
-The number of ropes shall be not less than 6 and none of the ropes shall have the breaking strength less than 490 kN. - 4.1.5 The length of individual mooring ropes may be reduced by up to 7 per cent as against the prescribed value provided that the total length of all mooring ropes is not less than that specified in Table 3.1.3-1 and 4.1.3 or Table 3.1.3-2. - 4.1.6 In case mooring rope made of synthetic fibre material is used, its actual breaking strength F_s , in kN, shall not be less than determined by the formula where δ_m = mean elongation at breaking of a synthetic fibre rope, in per cent, but not less than 30 per cent.
-Where no data on δ_m are available, it shall be assumed equal to: 45 per cent for polyamide ropes;
+- 4.1.4 For individual mooring lines with breaking strength above 490 kN according to Table 3.1.3-1 the latter may be reduced with corresponding increase of the number of mooring lines, provided that the total breaking strength of all mooring lines aboard the ship is not less than the value selected from Table 3.1.3-1 with regard to 4.1.3 and 4.1.6.
+The number of lines shall be not less than 6 and none of the lines shall have the breaking strength less than 490 kN. - 4.1.5 The length of individual mooring lines may be reduced by up to 7 % as against the prescribed value provided that the total length of all mooring lines is not less than that specified in Table 3.1.3-1 and 4.1.3 or Table 3.1.3-2. - 4.1.6 In case mooring line made of synthetic fibre material is used, its actual breaking strength $F_s$ , in kN, shall not be less than determined by the formula where $\delta_m$ = mean elongation at breaking of a synthetic fibre rope, in %, but not less than 30 %.
+Where no data on $\delta_m$ are available, it shall be assumed equal to: